 Also, and this is the real bonus – YOU CAN CANCEL ANY TIME!
 I really like that because as a blogger you know that one month you might need to edit 4 videos, and then you won’t have to do any again for a few months, so I love that you can dip in to and out of this service.

 I have genuinely used all 3 of these subscription services and my favourite by far is Epidemic Sound.
-I just love the selection of tracks you can get on there and I love how you’re not locked into anything.
+What I love is the selection of tracks you can get on there and I love how you’re not locked into anything.
 For the videos I make, I think Epidemic Sound have the best selection of tracks too.
 Put it this way, I’m a fan.

 If you’re interested in signing up to Epidemic Sound, I have a free 30-day trial for all my followers.
 This gives you access to the whole Epidemic Sound library and gives you a little taste of what they’re like.
 Sign up and hopefully you’ll enjoy them as much as I do!